Majidsp/travel-agency/README.md

 # Travel agency website

-Creating a good looking website for a fictional travel agency with the latest frontend development technologies.
+A fully responsive website for a fictional travel agency with the latest frontend development technologies.

 # Stack:
 HTML, CSS, jQuery, PostCSS, Gulp, Webpack